Xilinx/mlir-aie/tutorials/tutorial-1/README.md

     What about the variable name and size of the buffer that is associated with the local memory of tile(1,4)? <img src="../images/answer1.jpg" title="%buf, 256 x int32" height=25>

-In first generation AI Engines, each tile has 32 kB of local memory assigned to it.
+In first generation AI Engines, each tile has 32 kB of local data memory assigned to it.
 In addition, it can access the local memory in the other 3 cardinal directions giving a total accessible memory of 128 kB.

 4. What percentage of the local memory (32 kB) does this design currently use?
 <img src="../images/answer1.jpg" title="3%, 256 / 8192 int32" height=25>